When we look down the memory lane with technological viewpoints, things have evolved significantly.

-Machine learning can help businesses adapt to this trend by studying user behavior and adding crucial information about their previous purchases.
+Machine learning can help retail businesses adapt to this trend by studying user behavior and adding crucial information about their previous purchases.

 Machine learning-powered with advanced analytics with AI can crunch the users’ Google search history, comments, and likes on social networking sites, for making the best product or service suggestions.